-Thunder Bay Aboriginal Head Start provides holistic programming designed for children ages 2-6 years of age.
-Preschool children are enrolled in the alternating full-day program based on the Public Health Agency of Canada’s Head Start program objectives and the Provincial Ministry of Education supporting document “How Does Learning Happen, Ontario’s Pedagogy for the Early Years (2014)”.
+Thunder Bay Aboriginal Head Start provides alternate full-day holistic programming designed for children ages 18 months to 6 years of age.
+Our program is based on the Public Health Agency of Canada’s Head Start program objectives and the Provincial Ministry of Education supporting document “How Does Learning Happen, Ontario’s Pedagogy for the Early Years (2014)”.

 Classroom activities include a variety of experiences such as creative art, fine/gross motor activities, science, dramatic play, music, language and culturally appropriate experiences.
 Children participate in a stimulating, culturally appropriate environment where they form good work habits, learn to socialize with others and practice problem solving techniques.
-The programming is made to help children improve their listening and speaking skills and become more self-confident and independent.
+Programming is made to help children improve their listening, speaking skills, become more self-confident and independent.
 Children leave the program with school readiness skills, excited about learning and ready to succeed.

 PROGRAM | TIME |